5 from 21 votes

 stir pasta with pink sauce and finish cooking it in the pan.

-Step #7: Serve with extra parmigiano cheese, red pepper flakes (if desired), and fresh basil leaves.
+1. Serve with extra parmigiano cheese, red pepper flakes (if desired), and fresh basil leaves.
 Mangia!
 (Eat!)

-Using the right tomato puree is key to achieving the best sauce.
+Using the right tomato purée is key to achieving the best sauce.
 I recommend using a good quality brand that uses tomatoes picked at the peak of ripeness.

-Why add tomato paste to tomato sauce?
+Why add tomato paste to pink sauce pasta?

 Adding a little tomato paste to the sauce intensifies the rich tomato flavor.
 The concentrated, bold tomato flavor makes this sauce extra tasty!
 The addition of heavy cream can slightly hide the sensational tomato taste and the tomato paste helps bring it back.